steemit/condenser/src/app/help/en/welcome.md

 Payments for posts are split between the author (at least 75%) and the curators (up to 25%).

-The author reward is paid 50% in Steem Power and 50% in liquid STEEM/SBD by default.
+The author reward is paid 50% in Steem Power and 50% in STEEM/SBD by default.

 Authors also have the option to decline payout, or be paid in 100% Steem Power!